The gap between a variational problem and its occupation measure relaxation: Introduction

 Let $W^{1,\infty}(\Omega;Y)$ denote the Sobolev space of Lipschitz functions.
 Observe that for a function $y\in W^{1,\infty}(\Omega;Y)$, the dimension $n$ of the domain of $y$ and the dimension $m$ of its range are also, respectively, the dimension and codimension of the graph of $y$ in $\Omega\times Y$.
 Therefore, throughout this work we refer to $n$ as the dimension and $m$ as the codimension.

 Using these data, consider the problem of determining, globally, the infimum of a possibly nonconvex functional:

-In \cite{korda2018moments}, it is proposed to attack this problem by first relaxing it to take the infimum over the space of relaxed occupation measures rather than over $W^{1,\infty}(\Omega;Y)$, as this relaxation is amenable --- at least when we have semialgebraic data $\Omega$ and $L$ --- to numerical solution through a hierarchy of finite-dimensional convex semidefinite programs, without resorting to spatio-temporal discretization.
+In \cite{korda2018moments}, it is proposed to attack this problem by first relaxing it to take the infimum over the space of relaxed occupation measures rather than over $W^{1,\infty}(\Omega;Y)$, as this relaxation is amenable --- at least when we have semialgebraic data $\Omega$ and $L$ --- to numerical solution through a hierarchy of finite-dimensional convex semidefinite programs, without resorting to spatio-temporal\footnote{In this context, the ``space'' variable corresponds to $y$ and the (possibly vector-valued) ``time'' variable corresponds to $x$.} discretization.
 The details of this semidefinite programming hierarchy are not the topic of this work; the reader is referred to~\cite{lasserre2009moments} for basic theory and to~\cite{henrion2020moment} for a number of applications.
 In this work we focus on the occupation measure relaxation of \eqref{eq:pde}, which we now explain in detail and give the necessary definitions to outline our results.